 - Applicants should be outgoing, able to master and articulate the content of Museum halls, and enjoy working with children.

 - Knowledge and/or interest in science strongly preferred.

-- Applicants must complete a detailed application, including a personal statement and resume.
+- Applicants must complete a detailed application, including a cover letter and resume.

 - In June MEEP interns, receive four weeks of mandatory, paid training in the content of the Museum's halls (including natural and physical sciences, and anthropology), and educational techniques.